aboutbits/elasticsearch-workshop/exercise-data-management/exercises.md

 GET /events-v3/_mapping
 ```

-Now we should have no double mappings per field anymore and the default is for strings is `keyword`.
+Now we should have no double mappings per field anymore and the default for strings is `keyword`.

 ## Exercise 10 - Change mapping of a field and reindex